NikKowPHP/social-brain/chapters/chapter-1.md

 >

 ---
-### **Field Mission Log**
+### **Conductor's Logbook: Data Collection**

-Time to build your Conductor's Dashboard's early-warning system.
+Let's begin collecting baseline data for your early-warning system.

 1.  **Your Hijack 'Tell':** What is the primary physical sensation that lets you know your **Sentinel** brain is activating? (e.g., heat in the face, tightness in the chest, clenching jaw, knot in the stomach).
 This is your personal system alert.
-2.  **Field Mission:** Over the next week, your mission is to notice this "tell" in real time.
+2.  **The Experiment:** Over the next week, your goal is to notice this "tell" in real time.
 Briefly describe one event that triggered it.
-3.  **Log the Intervention:** Did you use The Conductor's Breath?
+3.  **Log the Data:** Did you use The Conductor's Breath?
 What was the immediate effect on the physical sensation?
 (Note: The goal is to collect data, not achieve perfect calm.
 Even if you still felt hijacked, what did you notice?)
-4.  **Path to Adaptive:** How could mastering The Conductor's Breath help you strengthen your least-dominant brain profile?
+4.  **Analysis:** How could mastering The Conductor's Breath help you strengthen your least-dominant brain profile?

 **Join the Orchestra:** What was your hijack 'tell'?
 You might be surprised how many other Conductors share the same physical response.
 This is a common topic of discussion in the community.
 ---